 - Create a new family tradition to remember your loved one

-- If you feel like it, decorate your home with a memorial ornament that features their name or a special keepsake
+- If you feel like it, decorate your home with a handcrafted memorial ornament

 - Cook your favourite comfort food, snuggle up on the couch and let the world go by

-You are welcome to comment below if you have some advice for another grieving person and I will add it to the list above.
+You are welcome to comment below if you have some advice on coping with grief this Christmas, and we will add it to the list above.